acquia/http-hmac-ruby/README.md

 An implementation of the [HTTP HMAC Spec](https://github.com/acquia/http-hmac-spec) in Ruby.
 Note that version/branch 2.0 of the spec is the current and active one.

-Barnch 2.0 in this repo matches the 2.0 spec
+- Branch 2.0 in this repo matches the 2.0 spec
-Branch 1.0 in this repo matches the 1.0 spec, but is incomplete.
+- Branch 1.0 in this repo matches the 1.0 spec, but is incomplete.